"The time is fulfilled; the kingdom of God is at hand: repent ye, and believe the good news." — Mark 1:15

 — Mili Tharakan, Smart Textile Innovator and Inventor

 This workshop is offered on an expenses-only basis to faith communities and faith-based charities of any religion or denomination.
-I'll come to your centre to work with you where you are.
+For now this is offered online, but once venue restrictions are fully lifted I'll come to your centre to work with you where you are.
 My time is offered in service to your community.